-Are you and your staff using personal smartphones and tablets to access business information and applications?
+It's hard to believe you and your staff aren't using smartphones and tablets to access business information and applications to some degree these days.
 It’s clear that mobility can boost productivity and improve collaboration.
 But at what cost?

-Whether your employees are Millennials or the over-40 set, we've all come to expect the convenience of using mobile devices for work.
+Whether the majority of your employees are Gen-Z or the over-40 set, we've all come to expect the convenience of using mobile devices for work.
 Despite the rush to be mobile though, according to a recent Trend Micro report 46% of companies that permit BYOD (Bring Your Own Device) reported experiencing a data or security breach as a result of an employee-owned device accessing the corporate network.
 And we're seeing more and more security breaches these days.

 Clearly, organizations need to take steps toward protecting themselves, and their data, from the risks of lost or stolen mobile devices.

 Whatever your own personal position is regarding allowing your employees access to your company's information via their mobile devices, at a minimum, you need to acknowledge that it's happening, there are security risks, and that you better get on board with managing them and securing your information before it's too late.

 So, rather than fighting it or just turning a blind eye and hoping for the best, you need to start by having a policy in place.
 And the fastest and easiest way to address this is to simply incorporate this into your Computer Use Policy document.
 A subset within this needs to be your policy regarding BYOD.